Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- note that the edge can be dragged only between the handles (the "black dots") of the nodes
+- note that an edge can be dragged only between the handles (the "black dots") of the nodes

 - when the mouse is hovered over any node, the handles display either "s" or "t":

     <img src="images/frontend/handles.png" alt="drawing" width="400"/>

     - "s" stands for the source class and "t" stands for the target class of the association
-    - the edge can be dragged either from "s" to "t" or from "t" to "s"
+    - an edge can be dragged either from "s" to "t" or from "t" to "s"

 <br/>

-- when editting any element the "magic wand" button can be used on the right side to let the assistant suggest the corresponding field:
+- when editing any element the "magic wand" button can be used on the right side to let the assistant suggest the corresponding field:

     <img src="images/frontend/suggest-single-field.png" alt="drawing" width="1000"/>